Hamichlol

-Hamichlol (המכלול "The Entirety") is a censored wiki-based Internet encyclopedia project for the Haredi public.
+Hamichlol (המכלול) is a censored wiki-based Internet encyclopedia project for the Haredi public.
 Most of the articles on the site are exact copies (as of the date they were copied) of articles from the Hebrew Wikipedia or re-edited versions of Hebrew Wikipedia articles, adapted for the Haredi reader, while original articles currently constitute only a small portion of all the articles on the site.
 The site is managed and operated by the Institute for Literacy and Proper Knowledge, which was established for the purpose of creating the site.

 The editor community of the site censors mainly any mentioning of homosexuality, information that contradicts a creationist worldview, and behaviors deemed immodest.
-The site is referred to by the site owners as an aspeklaria (אספקלריה), "mirror", as it is a re-edited edition of the Hebrew Wikipedia.
+The site is referred to by the site owners as an aspeklaria (אספקלריה), as it is a re-edited edition of the Hebrew Wikipedia.

-The site was launched on January 11, 2015.
-As of October 2, 2020 the site contained 279,979 articles, which is about three thousand more than the Hebrew Wikipedia.
+Hamichlol was launched on 11 January 2015.
+As of 31 May 2026 the site contained 376,120 articles, 3,203 of which were original created on the site.
 Many of the site's articles, such as the one on God, are being edited and reviewed for compliance with Talmudic law.

-As of October 2, 2020 the site's Alexa's ranking was 222 in Israel.
+As of 2 October 2020 the site's Alexa's ranking was 222 in Israel.